File a complaint

 You know the perpetrator

-You cannot use the online pre-complaint.
-You must file a complaint on the spot or by mail.
+You cannot use the pre-complaint online.
+You need to file a complaint on-site or by post.

 You're being discriminated against